-The following paragraphs describe some of FCA's regulatory efforts in 2019, along with several projects that will remain active in 2020.
+The following paragraphs describe some of FCA's regulatory efforts in 2020, along with several projects that will remain active in 2021.
 More information on these topics is available on our website.
-From We strive to develop balanced, well-reasoned regulations whose benefits outweigh their costs. the Laws & regulations tab at www.fca. gov, you can read our board policy statements, bookletters, informational memorandums, proposed rules, and any final rules whose effective dates are pending.
+From the Laws & regulations tab at www. fca.gov, you can read our board policy statements, bookletters, informational memorandums, proposed rules, and any final rules whose effective dates are pending.